velurivamsi/Lendingclubcasestudy/README.md

 ## Contact
-Created by [@velurivamsi] - feel free to contact me!
+Created by velurivamsi - feel free to contact me!